apache/trafficserver/doc/developer-guide/api/functions/TSHttpTxnAborted.en.rst

 Return values
 -------------

-The API returns :c:data:`TS_SUCCESS`, if the requested transaction is aborted, :c:data:`TS_ERROR` otherwise.
+The API returns :enumerator:`TS_SUCCESS`, if the requested transaction is aborted, :enumerator:`TS_ERROR` otherwise.